 Celtic Rainforest Walking Trail - a new self-guided Celtic Rainforest walking trail around Cnwch wood with new signage and interpretation guiding visitors around the Celtic Rainforest.

 Pandy Farm, nestled in the hills near Bala in North Wales, is offering a new farm experience including a thrilling sheepdog experience, working with both sheep and lively runner ducks.
 The tour offers a unique and authentic glimpse into the daily life of Erin McNaught, a young fourth-generation hill farmer, a well-respected female figure in the agricultural world and known for her appearances on national TV.
 One or two hour tours are available and suitable for groups up to 30.
 Two groups of 30 (60 at once) can be accommodated subject to availability and tours can be tailored to your client’s needs.
-New for 2026 is the Field-to-Fork experience.
+New for 2026 is the Field-to-Fork experience including experiencing daily farm activities, learning traditional farming techniques and tasting dishes prepared using farm produce.

 Loving Welsh Food now offers fun Welsh cake demonstration and hands-on workshops for groups at Tabernacle, a Grade II* listed Welsh-language Baptist chapel in Cardiff.
 Led by Nerys Howell (TV chef, broadcaster, and author with over 30 years of experience) your clients will receive an introduction to Welsh food heritage and learn how to make their very own Welsh cakes.
 Workshops are available for groups from 8 to 40 people and lasts approx. 1 to 1.5 hours - depending on size of the group.

 Pure Wales has launched a new website focused on group, custom and private tours, and luxury experiences across Wales and the British Isles.
 They feature itineraries based on Welsh landscapes, culture, and cuisine, with premium hotel stays.
 Scheduled departures include Pure Wales in a Week, Land of My Fathers, Land of Song, The Wrexham Taster and The Welsh Language Experience.
-These sit alongside a growing portfolio of day tours and regional experiences, with new partnerships and products planned for 2026.
+These sit alongside a growing portfolio of day tours and regional experiences, with new partnerships and products planned for 2026/207.
+Watch their welcome film.

-Old College Aberystwyth plans to open in 2027 as a mixed-use experience, culture & creative centre and attraction.
+Old College Aberystwyth plans to open at the end of 2027 as a mixed-use experience, culture & creative centre and attraction.
 This includes a 4-star hotel with 31 bedrooms and up to 200 capacity function space.
 Situated on the promenade this will be a significant addition to Aberystwyth as a destination resort.